ImperatorDravidor/inflio/docs/README.md

 Welcome to the Inflio documentation.
 This guide will help you set up, understand, and work with the Inflio video content creation platform.

+## 🎬 Important: Klap Clip Storage

+By default, Inflio downloads and stores all generated clips in YOUR Supabase storage, giving you full control over your content.
+The system:

+- ✅ Downloads clips from Klap after generation
+- ✅ Stores them in your Supabase storage
+- ✅ Gives you complete ownership and control
+- ✅ Processes in background to avoid timeouts

+If you're experiencing timeout issues, see the [Klap Configuration Guide](KLAP_CONFIGURATION_GUIDE.md) for options.

 ## 📚 Documentation Structure

 ### 🚀 [Setup & Configuration](./setup/)